-These tips are what I consider to be essential steps and best practices for any dog owner.
-Some pertain to training and others are general tips.
-They are not in any particular order.
+These tips are what I consider to be essential best practices for any dog owner.

 Bringing a dog into your life is a major commitment.
-You’ll need to deal with the bad times as graciously as you do the good times.
-And there will be bad times.
+You’ll need to deal with the bad times as graciously as you do the good times, and there will be bad times.
+You’re not expected to instinctively know what to do in most circumstances nor to have all the answers.
+But you do have the responsibility to go out and seek those answers as soon as you can.

 Keep the list handy and follow it.
-It should save you months, perhaps years, of frustrations and seemingly dead ends.
+It could save you months, perhaps years, of frustrations and seemingly dead ends.

 1. Learn to read your dogs body language

-Since no dog I know of is able to mosey up to the kitchen table, pour himself a cup of coffee, and confess to all of the things that annoy, frighten, and stress him out, I suggest that the next best thing is to learn to read your dog’s many signals and body language.
+Since no dog I know of is able to mosey up to the kitchen table, pour himself a cup of coffee, and confess to all of the internal struggles which annoy, frighten, and stress him out, I suggest that the next best thing is to learn to read your dog’s many signals and body cues.
 This is how your dog will communicate with you.

-It is the only way in which to decipher what our dogs are trying to tell us, and it isn’t as difficult as you may think.
+It is the only way in which to decipher what your dog is trying to tell you, and it isn’t as difficult as you may think.

-Problems arise when a dog owner chooses to interpret these signals in his or her own way without any prior research or study.
-In fact, speaking as a trainer, I would say that a great majority of problems are caused by a human interpreting a signal in a manner that runs contrary to its true meaning and intention.
-We all suffer from confirmation biases at one time or another but when we do it with our dogs the effects can be disastrous.
+Problems arise when humans choose to interpret a dogs signals without any prior research or study.
+In fact, I would say that a great majority of problems are caused by human interpretation of these signals in ways that run contrary to their true meanings and intentions.

-Do yourself and your dog a huge favor…learn to read your dogs body signals.
+Do yourself and your dog a huge favor…learn to read a dogs body signals.

 Here’s a worthwhile post with many videos and illustrations from the folks at Tails from the Lab.